Harry Potter and the Philosopher's Stone

 2/5

-There are scenes of magical duels and a menacing presence, but any depicted harm is not graphic.
-Some mild peril and fantasy-based conflict exists.
+There are instances of magical duels and a menacing villain, but the violence is largely stylized and not graphic.
+Some mild peril and fantasy-based conflict are present.

 Profanity